Our orthopaedic specialists diagnose your ganglion cyst and recommend the most effective treatment to relieve pain and restore movement to your joint.

 Ganglion Removal Surgery

 Surgery to remove your ganglion cyst, which has a much lower recurrence rate than aspiration, may be an option.
-The surgery performed on an outpatient basis, meaning you’ll go home the same day.
+The surgery is performed on an outpatient basis, meaning you’ll go home the same day.
 Most people are back to their normal activities in two to six weeks.

 Why Choose Duke